-Autism/pervasive development disorder
+- Autism/pervasive developmental disorder

-Blindness or visual impairment
+- Blindness or visual impairment

-Deafness or hearing impairment
+- Deafness or hearing impairment

-Developmental delay
+- Developmental delay

-Intellectual Disability
+- Intellectual Disability

-Multiple disabilities
+- Multiple disabilities

-Neurological impairment
+- Neurological impairment

-Other health impairments
+- Other health impairments

-Physical disability
+- Physical disability

-Serious emotional disturbance
+- Serious emotional disturbance

-Specific learning disability
+- Specific learning disability

-Speech or language impairment
+- Speech or language impairment

-If you believe your school-aged child may require special education services and related programs, or young child (age 3 to school-age) may need early intervention.
-Screening and evaluation processes designed to assess the needs of the child and their eligibility are available to you at no cost upon written request.
-You may request screening and evaluation, whether your child is enrolled in the District's public-school program.
+If you believe your school-aged child may require special education services and related programs, or a young child (age 3 to school-age) may need early intervention, screening and evaluation processes designed to assess the needs of the child and their eligibility are available to you at no cost upon written request.
+You may request screening and evaluation, whether your child is enrolled in the District's public-school program or not.
 Requests for evaluation and screening are to be written to the building principal.
 Additional information is available on the District's website.
 Questions and concerns should be addressed to Dr. Amber Dean, 724-226-2440 ext.
 5651

-Section 504/ Chapter 15
+SECTION 504/CHAPTER 15

 In compliance with state and federal law, the School District will provide to each eligible student with a disability, without discrimination or cost to the student or family, those related aids, services, or accommodations that are needed to provide equal opportunity to participate in and obtain the benefits of the school program and extracurricular activities.
 Additional information is available on the district website.
-Questions and concerns should be addressed to the Section 504 Coordinator, Dr. Amber Dean, 724-226-2440 ext.5651
+Questions and concerns should be addressed to the Section 504 Coordinator, Dr. Amber Dean, 724-226-2440 ext.
+5651.